SylviaOne/Repo-hub/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## What did the calculator say to the student?
+You can count on me.